Get the Best Internet Speed for Gaming

 Standout Speeds are Important for more than just Gaming

 A dynamic FiOS connection is paramount for gaming, streaming, and lightning fast Internet that isn’t affected by peak hours of public use.
-With a private connection, your entire household can get their online projects done, watch movies, surf the web, and reach new achievements alongside their gaming teammates.
+With a FiOS connection, your entire household can get their online projects done, watch movies, surf the web, and reach new achievements alongside their gaming teammates.

 Why Do I Need FiOS?